zhangxiaosa/LPR/README.md

 3. `./benchmark_suites/js`: 10 benchmarks in JavaScript (Benchmark-JS).

 In each folder, there are several versions, including the original benchmark and results of each reducer.
-For example, in c benchmark suite:
+For example, in C benchmark suite:
 - `./benchmark_suites/c/original`: Original benchmarks
 - `./benchmark_suites/c/perses`: Results of Perses
 - `./benchmark_suites/c/perses_rename`: Results of Perses (variable renamed)